IBOS MusicXML Reader

-- Making the software available on other platforms, e.g. Android, iOS, and MAC OS.
+- Making the software available on other platforms, like Android, iOS, and MAC OS.

-- Compatibility with the NVDA screen reader. (has been tested with promising results)
+- Compatibility with the NVDA screen reader (NVDA has been tested with promising results).

 - Features for exporting the Braille score to a note-taker compatible file format as well as being able to emboss the score, or parts of the score, to a Braille printer.

-In order to bring these enhancements to life, we need funding from other sources as well.
-Therefore, we are looking for funding but also partners, the suggestions above are all points of entry for potential contributors.
+In order to bring these enhancements to life, we are looking for funding and partners.
+The examples above are all possible points of entry for potential contributors.
 The cooperation with partners could be based on the open-source principle.

-If you have any suggestions for improvements, we would love to hear from you.
-Please send feedback and comments to ICT-Consultant Bo Alstrup at CX64(at)sof.kk.dk
+If you have any suggestions for improvements or comments, you are very welcome to contact us.
+Please send feedback and comments to ICT Specialist Bo Alstrup at cx64(at)sof.kk.dk

 Mail: cx64(at) sof.kk.dk